ceh-2000/ABM/project1_part3.md

 To overlay the roads, healthcare facilities, and de facto settlements, I created a new plot with `ggplot()` at the end of Part 2 that contains accessibility data.
 Here is the plot:
 ![Layer](images/combined.png)

 Finally, I generated this 3D-rendering of Pigg's Peak in Eswitini with settlement, road, and healthcare information.
+Note that this plot is rotated from the 2D topography plot to emphasize various topographic features.
 ![3D plot](images/3Dplot.png)

 [Here](scripts/TopographyInformation.R) is the code.